owengregson/redwash/README.md

 A Python (for Windows) troll script that locks the user's computer and jumpscares them.
 I made this as a proof-of-concept that Windows gives executables an unusual amount of freedom over the device and is pretty insecure.
 This program __does not require UAC (Run as administrator)__.

+# ⚠️ This project is shown for educational purposes only.
+I am not liable for malicious use of this code.

 Has various optional features:
 * Hide itself when run
 * Block user input (including Ctrl+Alt+Del)